oh-jinwoo94/gkm-align/README.md

 ### Genome alignment
 #### Pre-processing for genome alignment
-The previous two examples (HBB LCR and FADS loci) demonstrated how gkm-align can align a pair of human and mouse loci when their genomic coordinate ranges are well defined, as below:
+The previous examples (HBB LCR and FADS loci) demonstrated how gkm-align can align a pair of human and mouse loci when their genomic coordinate ranges are well defined, as below:
 <pre>
 [HBB LCR]
 mm10 chr7 103851395 103883181 hg38 chr11 5267522 5302220 same_strand